iphilbo/Iris/MIGRATION_COMPLETE_SUMMARY.md

 ## ✅ Verified Against Migration Document

-Based on the Prometheus migration document, all required components are present:
+Based on the Prometheus migration document, all required components are present for the **RaiseTracker** feature:

 - ✅ **Project Structure** - Complete
 - ✅ **Service Configuration** - `ConfigureRaiseTracker` method has all required services